Social care occupational therapists (often known as OT) can help find solutions to keep you safe and independent in your own home.

 Where can I get help and advice about equipment?

-Online self assessment - For advice on equipment and adaptations or request an assessment with an OT you can complete this online form and we will contact you.
+For advice on equipment and adaptations or to request an assessment with an OT you can complete the self-assessment and we will contact you.

 Out of hours

-All emergency out of hours call outs are also managed through Medequip.
+All emergency out of hours call outs are also managed through NRS.
 For any emergency repairs after 5pm or during weekends and bank holidays for:

 - Riser/recliner chairs